-Residents across Riverside County have expressed thoughts about how to improve transportation in Riverside County.
-From freeways that move faster, to safer roads with fewer potholes, to more available public transportation, and protecting our infrastructure from natural hazards like floods and earthquakes, you told us that these improvements will make a difference to your life.
+Riverside County residents have expressed their ideas about how to improve transportation in Riverside County.
+From freeways that move faster, to roads with fewer potholes, to more available public transportation, and protecting infrastructure from natural hazards like floods and earthquakes, residents and their representatives said these improvements will make a difference in their life and benefit Riverside County's growing economy.